隐私和 The Trade Desk 平台

 We retain the pseudonymous data collected on our Platform for up to 18 months.
-After 18 months (often sooner) the data is aggregated and stored for up to 3 additional years.
+After 18 months (often sooner) the data is de-identified or aggregated and stored for up to 3 additional years.
 This retention policy does not apply to client or partner data.

 We have implemented security measures, including physical, electronic and administrative safeguards, to prevent the unauthorized access to, loss, misuse, or alteration of the information that our Platform collects.
 We believe these measures are appropriate given the nature of the data and our systems, but we make no assurances in this policy about our ability to prevent any such event or the possible harm to you or any third party that could arise from it.

 Industry opt-out pages.
 The online advertising industry provides websites from which you may opt out of interest-based advertising from the Trade Desk and other companies that participate in industry self-regulatory programs.
 The US-based opt out pages are www.aboutads.info/choices and www.networkadvertising.org/choices.
 The European based page is www.youronlinechoices.com.
 In Canada, use youradchoices.ca/choices.

 For mobile apps.
 You can opt out of the Trade Desk using information about your usage of mobile apps that are targeted to your interests by using your device settings, for most devices.
 We are not able to directly access the Mobile App Opt Out on devices that offer it.
 To learn how to use the mobile app opt out, consult your device instructions.
 To find information on Opting out on Mobile Devices please visit http://www.networkadvertising.org/mobile-choice